What is Classical Pilates?

 Joseph Pilates had a handful of students that went on to become teachers and are known as “The Elders”.
 Some Elders studied with Joe for a few months, left NYC, and developed their own take on his work.
 While in contrast a select few spent years, even decades, working and studying with Joe.
 As a result not all lineages from the Elders are classical.

 It is my opinion, based on years of personal observation and research, that the Romana Kryzanowska lineage is the most accurate.
 Therefore it is my preference to take lessons from 2nd generation instructors certified by Romana’s Pilates that apprenticed in NYC at The Pilates Studio when Romana and Bob Liekens were still there.

-Ethan has worked for some of the top fitness companies in New York, Los Angeles, and San Diego.
-In addition to working with private clients he also teaches group fitness classes including indoor cycling, BOSU, TRX, and various conditioning formats.
+Ethan has worked for notable fitness companies in New York, Los Angeles, and San Diego.
+He caters to both private clients and group fitness classes including Pilates mat and reformer classes, indoor cycling, BOSU, TRX, and various conditioning formats.